ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/1-setup.md

 You will be presented with the module list.
 Select _Android Build Support_ and any other modules you wish to install.
 Then click _Continue_.

-Once you have installed Android Build Support you have everything you need for this learning path.
+Once you have installed Android Build Support, you have everything you need for this learning path.

 ### Android SDK and NDK